"June 24, 2015 -- Researchers have been testing individual chemicals for years to see if they can cause cancer.

 Totect (dexrazoxane for injection) protects the heart and other tissues from harmful side effects caused by certain cancer medications and is used to reduce serious tissue injury if doxorubicin or a similar cancer chemotherapy medication has leaked out of the vein into the surrounding tissue.
-It can help prevent the need for surgery to repair the tissue damage.
-Many of the side effects reported with Totect are the same as those reported with cancer chemotherapy drugs, and are probably caused by the chemotherapy (such as nausea, vomiting, loss of appetite).
-Pain at the injection site may also occur.
+Totect can help prevent the need for surgery to repair the tissue damage.
+Many of the side effects reported with Totect are the same as those reported with cancer chemotherapy drugs, and are probably caused by the chemotherapy (such as nausea, vomiting, diarrhea, loss of appetite).
+Other side effects of Totect include:

 Our Totect (dexrazoxane for injection) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.